MetaMem: Evolving Meta-Memory for Knowledge Utilization through Self-Reflective Symbolic Optimization: Appendix

 \subsection{Details of 5-Fold Cross-Validation}

-We utilized random sampling to partition the dataset into five distinct subsets.
+We utilize random sampling to partition the dataset into five distinct subsets.
 To ensure reproducibility, we set the random sample seed to 42.
 For each fold, a subset of 100 samples is reserved as the independent test set, while the remaining data is partitioned into 350 samples for meta-memory training and 50 samples for validation.
-Table~\ref{tab:k_fold} shows the detailed results of our 5-fold cross-validation.
+Table~\ref{tab:k_fold} shows the detailed results of our 5-fold cross-validation between LightMem~\cite{fang2025lightmem} and \method{}.
 We reported the final results by calculating the average performance across these five folds.